 On the other hand, there are datasets where the reduction in input patch size has minimal or even positive effects on segmentation performance, such as ACDC, SBM, and Atlas22.
 For these datasets a decrease in token size leads to an overall improvement in performance.
 This indicates that in certain cases where understanding of global position is not as crucial, smaller token sizes improve local positioning and hence improve overall segmentation accuracy.
-Exemplary the Stanford Brain Metastases (SBM) dataset features small brain metastases.
+Particularly, the Stanford Brain Metastases (SBM) dataset features small brain metastases.
 The main difficulty of this task is to identify hyperintense brain metastases lesions and disambiguate them from vessels, which similarly appear hyper-intense due to the contrast agent in the bloodstream.
 Subsequently, the difficulty lies in local identification.
 If the hyperintensity has a clear beginning and ending it is likely a lesion, but if it has a long winding structure exiting the field of view it likely is a vessel.
 Hence, the overall reduction in field-of-view induces a positive influencing locality bias, while the further reduction in token size, improves the fine-grained localization of the small lesion, boosting segmentation performance further.

 These findings highlight that input patch size and token size are critical hyperparameters that must be carefully selected based on a dataset’s characteristics.
 At present, there is no universally optimal configuration that ensures out-of-the-box generalization, necessitating manual adjustments when applying \arch~to different datasets.
-Furthermore, while reducing token size can enhance segmentation performance in some cases, it comes at a significant cost.
+Furthermore, while naively reducing token size can enhance segmentation performance in some cases, it comes at a significant cost.
 The resulting increase in the total number of tokens needed to create embeddings for an entire case leads to a longer overall sequence length.
 This, in turn, reduces the feasibility of using such models for multi-modal applications, as longer sequences impose substantial memory and computational constraints.
 In contrast, our usage of the iterative tokenizer in \archvtwo~\pcref{sec:high-res-tokens} does significantly improve performance on a number of datasets, including SBM with small lesions as mentioned earlier.